 All babies will have their own set of sleepy cues that show when they are ready for rest.
 It’s therefore helpful to watch your little one to spot their typical movements, starting with the below list.

-The most common baby sleep cues are:
+The most common newborn and baby sleep cues are:

 - Pulling at ears